Common bottlenose dolphin

-A more complete discussion of some of the other diseases and conditions which affect bottlenose dolphins may be found in Eissa and Abu-Seida (2015).
+A more complete discussion of some of the other diseases and conditions that affect bottlenose dolphins may be found in Eissa & Abu-Seida (2015).

 Distribution and habitat

 Bottlenose dolphins have a worldwide distribution in temperate and tropical waters.
 They are found in waters across the Atlantic Ocean, in both the northwest and northeast.
-Off the coast of North America, they are generally found in waters with surface temperatures ranging from about 10°C to 32°C (Wells and Scott 1999).
+Off the coast of North America, they are generally found in waters with surface temperatures ranging from about 10–32°C (Wells & Scott 1999).

-In the northwest Atlantic, they are seen inshore during the summer months off New England and along the US coast south to Florida.
-Offshore they range as far north as Nova Scotia (Wells and Scott 1999).
+In the northwest Atlantic during the summer months, bottlenose dolphins are seen inshore off New England and along the US coast south to Florida.
+Offshore they range as far north as Nova Scotia (Wells & Scott 1999).

 Migrations and movements

 Some coastal dolphins maintain long-term multi-generational home ranges in certain bays or estuaries.
-In such locations, females generally range less than males, and have more site-fidelity (Robinson et al. 2017, Wells and Scott 1990).
-Other coastal dolphins have more complex movements, and may alternate between residing in one location and making occasional long-range travels (Wells and Scott 1999).
+In such locations, females generally range less than males and have more site-fidelity (Robinson et al. 2017, Wells & Scott 1990).
+Other coastal dolphins have more complex movements and may alternate between residing in one location and making occasional long-range travels (Wells & Scott 1999).
 Dolphins from around northern Scotland, for example, were seen to travel distances up to 1,277 km (Robinson et al. 2012), while a dolphin tagged off the Florida coast in the Gulf of Mexico covered a distance of 2,050 km in 43 days (Wells et al. 1999).
-Coastal dolphins around Ireland have also been documented making large-scale movements, around Ireland and between Atlantic coastal waters and the North Sea (Oudejans et al. 2015).
+Coastal dolphins around Ireland have also been documented making large-scale movements around Ireland and between Atlantic coastal waters and the North Sea (Oudejans et al. 2015).

 North Atlantic stocks

-Bottlenose dolphins are a wide-ranging species and for the most part do not have clearly defined stocks in the north Atlantic.
-There is however some evidence of population structure in certain estuaries or around island groupings where they may be a resident population of dolphins, but even in those areas there are transient dolphins and much gene flow.
+Bottlenose dolphins are a wide-ranging species and for the most part, do not have clearly defined stocks in the North Atlantic.
+There is some evidence of population structure in certain estuaries or around island groupings where there may be a resident population of dolphins, however even in those areas, there are transient dolphins and much gene flow.

-In the western north Atlantic, along the eastern coast of the United States, there are a number of stocks recognized.
-There are 5 coastal stocks of bottlenose dolphins: Northern Migratory and Southern Migratory Coastal Stocks, a South Carolina/Georgia Coastal Stock, a Northern Florida Coastal Stock and a Central Florida Coastal Stock, as well as a Western North Atlantic offshore stock (Hayes et al. 2016).
 These stocks are differentiated by their abundance, migratory patterns and stable isotope ratios, and show varying degrees of genetic differentiation (Toth et al. 2012).
-There are also a number of smaller populations recognized along the southern US coast which inhabit the estuarine systems of some of the larger rivers.
+Along the southern US coast there are also a number of smaller populations recognised that inhabit the estuarine systems of some of the larger rivers.

-In the northeastern Atlantic, bottlenose dolphin stock structure is not well understood.
-As in the northwestern Atlantic, differences between inshore and offshore dolphins have been noted.
-In the waters around Ireland three genetically distinct populations have been identified: a resident population in the Shannon estuary, a coastal population in the waters off western Ireland and a likely offshore population (Oudejans et al. 2015).
+In the Northeast Atlantic, bottlenose dolphin stock structure is not well understood.
+As in the west, differences between inshore and offshore dolphins have been noted.
+In the waters around Ireland, three genetically distinct populations have been identified: a resident population in the Shannon estuary, a coastal population in the waters off western Ireland, and a likely offshore population (Oudejans et al. 2015).
 These appear to be separate breeding populations.
 Other resident populations around the UK are found in Cardigan Bay (Wales) and the Moray Firth (north-east Scotland).

-Further investigation throughout the northeastern Atlantic is needed in order to more fully understand bottlenose dolphin population structure in the region.
+Further investigation throughout the Northeast Atlantic is needed in order to more fully understand bottlenose dolphin population structure in this region.

 Current abundance and trends

-Determining population numbers for bottlenose dolphins is difficult, as they are a highly mobile species which can sometimes occur in very large groups.
+Determining population numbers for bottlenose dolphins is difficult as they are a highly mobile species that can sometimes occur in very large groups.
 This makes them hard to survey, although there has been some work done in various parts of their range in order to produce population estimates.
 It is estimated that there is a minimum of 600,000 bottlenose dolphins world-wide (Hammond et al. 2012).

-In the northeastern Atlantic, several surveys have been carried out for different small cetacean species, including bottlenose dolphin.
-One example is the multinational Small Cetacean Abundance in the North Sea and Adjacent waters (SCANS) surveys, a series of surveys which took place in 1994, 2005 and 2016.
+In the Northeast Atlantic, several surveys have been carried out for different small cetacean species, including bottlenose dolphins.
+One example is the multinational Small Cetacean Abundance in the North Sea and Adjacent Waters (SCANS) surveys, a series of surveys that took place in 1994, 2005 and 2016.

-In the north Atlantic, a series of surveys called the North Atlantic Sighting Surveys (NASS) have been carried out since the late 1980s for various species of cetaceans.
+In the North Atlantic, a series of surveys called the North Atlantic Sighting Surveys (NASS) have been carried out since the late 1980s for various species of cetaceans.
 Between 1987 and 2015, a total of 91 dolphins were seen on these surveys.
-The number seen is too low to be able to make a population estimate for bottlenose dolphins in the north Atlantic (D. Pike, personal communication).
+The number seen was too low to be able to make a population estimate for bottlenose dolphins in the North Atlantic.

 Some of the inshore populations around Ireland and the UK have been surveyed.
-In Cardigan Bay, Wales, the most recent population estimate was 258 (95% CI 161–508) for the bay area (ICES 2018).
-Around 400–500 are found in Scottish and Irish coastal waters particularly the Shannon River estuary and the Moray Firth (Berrow et al. 2010 and Thompson et al. 2011 in Robinson et al. 2012).
+In Cardigan Bay, Wales, the most recent population estimate was 258 (95% CI: 161–508) for the bay area (ICES 2018).
+Around 400–500 are found in Scottish and Irish coastal waters particularly the Shannon River estuary and the Moray Firth (Berrow et al. 2010, Thompson et al. 2011 in Robinson et al. 2012).

-In the eastern north Atlantic, the multinational Small Cetacean Abundance in the North Sea and Adjacent waters (SCANS) surveys, are one of the few systematic surveys which have included estimates for bottlenose dolphins.
+In the Northeast Atlantic, the multinational Small Cetacean Abundance in the North Sea and Adjacent Waters (SCANS) surveys, are one of the few systematic surveys that have included estimates for bottlenose dolphins.
 These surveys took place in 1994, 2005 and 2016, although an estimate could not be made for 1994.
 The 2016 survey found a larger population of dolphins in the survey area than the 2005 survey did (Hammond et al. 2107).
 It is not clear whether this reflects an increase in the population or a change in distribution.

-In many locations around the northeastern Atlantic Ocean, coastal bottlenose dolphin populations declined or disappeared during the late 1800s or early 1900s, but currently most of the populations in this region seem to be stable (NAMMCO 2016).
+In many locations around the Northeast Atlantic Ocean, coastal bottlenose dolphin populations declined or disappeared during the late 1800s or early 1900s.
+Currently, however, most of the populations in this region appear to be stable (NAMMCO 2016).

-On a smaller scale, the population in Cardigan Bay, Wales has been monitored for the past 17 years.
-Over that time, the numbers of dolphins has fluctuated, but the population estimate obtained in 2017 is not significantly different from the estimate made in 2001 (ICES 2018).
+On a smaller scale, the population in Cardigan Bay, Wales, has been monitored for the past 17 years.
+Over that time, the number of dolphins has fluctuated but the population estimate obtained in 2017 is not significantly different from the estimate made in 2001 (ICES 2018).

-Stranding rate can also be used as an indirect measure of population, although other factors can and do influence strandings.
-In northwestern Spain, the stranding rate did not appear to reflect any trend in dolphin abundance over the period 2000 to 2013 (Saavedra et al. 2017).
+Stranding rate can also be used as an indirect measure of population, although other factors also influence strandings.
+In northwestern Spain, the stranding rate did not appear to reflect any trend in dolphin abundance over the period 2000–2013 (Saavedra et al. 2017).